caraya/entry-level-content/src/md-content/basics.md

 ### Hyperlinks

 The web is made of links.
-The name World Wide **Web** implies relationships between reseources.
-The `a` element creates relationshhips between resources both within a document and to external resources.
+The name World Wide **Web** implies relationships between resources.
+The `a` element creates relationships between resources both within a document and to external resources.

-The first example sends people to Google search while the second shows a navigation menu with different
+The first example sends people to Google search while the second shows a navigation menu with different options.

 ```html
 <p>Let me <a href="https://www.google.com">Google</a> it for you.</p>